Infinite dimensional oscillatory integrals with polynomial phase and applications to high order heat-type equations

-Consequently, the integral appearing in the generalized Feynman-Kac formula \eqref{Fey-KacN} has to be realized in a generalized weaker sense.
-One possibility is the definition of the "integral" in terms of a linear continuous functional on a suitable Banach algebra of "integrable functions", in the spirit of Rietz-Markov theorem, that states a one to one correspondence between complex bounded measures (on suitable topological spaces $X$) and linear continuous functional on $C_\infty(X)$ (the continuous functions on $X$ vanishing at $\infty$).\\ In the case of the Schr\"odinger equation this program has been extensively implemented, giving rise to several different mathematical definitions of Feynman path integrals (see \cite{Ma} for a review of this topic).
-In particular we mention here for future reference the {\em Parseval approach}, introduced by It\^o \cite{Ito1,Ito2} in the 60s and extensively developed in the 70s by S. Albeverio and R. Hoegh-Krohn \cite{AlHK, AlHKMa}, and by D. Elworthy and A. Truman \cite{ELT}.
+Consequently, the integral appearing in the generalized Feynman-Kac formula \eqref{Fey-KacN} has to be thought in a weaker sense.
+One possibility is the definition of the ``integral" in terms of a linear continuous functional on a suitable Banach algebra of ``integrable functions", in the spirit of Riez-Markov theorem, that provides a one-to-one correspondence between complex bounded measures (on suitable topological spaces $X$) and linear continuous functionals on $C_\infty(X)$ (the continuous functions on $X$ vanishing at $\infty$).\\ Referring to Schr\"odinger equation, this issue has been extensively studied, producing a number of different mathematical definitions of Feynman path integrals (see \cite{Ma} for an account).
+We mention in particular for future reference the {\em Parseval approach}, introduced by It\^o \cite{Ito1,Ito2} in the 60s and developed in the 70s by S. Albeverio and R. Hoegh-Krohn \cite{AlHK, AlHKMa}, and by D. Elworthy and A. Truman \cite{ELT}.